nbbulbule/launchdock/README.md

 ---

-## ✨ Customization
-- To add more setting options (like font size, theme, etc.), extend the settings dropdown.

-- To persist user profiles, integrate with Firebase Auth or your preferred auth system.

----

-## LaunchDock Security & Data Privacy
+## 🛡️🔐 LaunchDock Security & Data Privacy
 LaunchDock is designed as a client-side browser extension with a strong focus on local data security and user privacy.

 ### How LaunchDock is Secured: